-FLOODED SUCTION.
-When the liquid source is above the pump centerline, a flooded suction condition exists, and a gate valve is required to shut off the liquid supply for pump inspection and maintenance.
-The gate valve should be installed with the stem in a horizontal or downward position to prevent formation of an air pocket in the valve.
+SUCTION LIFT.
+A gate valve should be installed in the suction piping to enable shutting off the liquid to the pump for inspection and maintenance.
+The gate valve in the suction line should be installed with the stem in a horizontal or downward position to prevent formation of an air pocket at the top of the valve.

 DISCHARGE VALVES.
-The discharge piping should include a check valve and a gate valve.
+The discharge piping should include both a check valve and a gate valve.
 The check valve should be located between the gate valve and the pump.
-If an increaser is used in the discharge piping, the increaser should be installed between the pump nozzle and the check valve.
-The check valve protects against a reverse flow of the liquid if the driver fails.
+The check valve protects against a reverse flow of liquid if the driver fails.
+The gate valve is used as a throttling valve to control pump volume, and to shut down the pump for inspection and maintenance.